 Glasses, contacts, or prescription sunglasses

-If you, your spouse, or any of your dependents wear prescription glasses, or even reading glasses, you can buy yourself or them a new pair and get it reimbursed with your HRA.
-Contacts and contact solutions are also HRA-eligible.
+Certain vision expenses are also eligible.
+If you, your spouse, or any dependents wear prescription or reading glasses, you can buy yourself or them a new pair and get reimbursed with your HRA.
+Contacts and contact solutions are also HRA-eligible vision expenses.

-You may even consider getting blue light filtering lenses to help reduce headaches when using screens, or getting a pair of prescription sunglasses just for fun!
+You may even consider getting blue light filtering lenses to help reduce headaches when using screens or a pair of prescription sunglasses just for fun!

 First aid supplies

 When was the last time you looked through your first aid kit?
-The end of the year is the perfect time to give it a refresh to make sure you’ve got what you need in case of an emergency.
+The end of the year is the perfect time to use your HRA’s extra money to give it a refresh and make sure you’ve got what you need in case of an emergency.

 Some items that are perfect for a first aid kit that are also HRA-eligible include: